 Yes.
 Pursuant to Article 15 of the GDPR, data subjects may exercise their right to information against the data controller, which must disclose the following on request:

-The data subject must demand disclosure in writing and prove its identity if the controller has reasonable doubts concerning the identity of the person making the request (this is usually done by submitting a copy of his or her passport).
-Data controllers must then provide all relevant data – or at least confirm that no personal data has been processed (ie, an ‘empty’ notification) – within one month of receipt of the request.
+The data subject must demand disclosure in writing and prove its identity if the controller has reasonable doubts concerning the identity of the person making the request (this is usually done by submitting a copy of their passport).
+Data controllers must then provide all relevant information – or at least confirm that no personal data has been processed (ie, an ‘empty’ notification) – within one month of receipt of the request.

 Do individuals have a right to request deletion of their data?

 Yes.
 Pursuant to Articles 16 and 17 of the GDPR, data subjects have the right to request rectification (where the data is inaccurate or incomplete) or erasure (especially where the controller no longer requires the data or the data subject withdraws its consent declaration) of their personal data and may object at any time to the processing of their data on grounds relating to their particular situation.
-In such cases, the data controller must delete the relevant data within eight weeks and refrain from any future data transfers.
+In such cases, the data controller must delete the relevant data within one month and refrain from any future data processing or transfers.

 Is consent required before processing personal data?

-In order for consent to be valid, the data subject must be well aware of the data’s scope and content.
+In order for consent to be valid, the data subject must be well aware of the data processing’s scope and content.
 For evidence purposes, a detailed written consent declaration is recommended (especially since the GDPR requires that the controller demonstrate that consent has been given).
-Such declarations can also be made online by clicking on a box indicating consent or by other electronic means.
-In any case, the consent declaration must be easily understandable and transparent (clear and plain language).
+Such declarations can also be made online by clicking on a checkbox indicating consent or by other electronic means.
+In any case, the consent declaration and provided information must be easily understandable and transparent (clear and plain language).
 In particular, the data subject must be informed – in detail – about:

-- the categories of processed or transferred data must be listed exhaustively;
+- the categories of processed or transferred data;

 - the purpose of the processing or transfer; and

-- the data controller and any data recipients must be named (including their full addresses).
+- the data controller and any data recipients (including their full addresses).